-Death on Paradise Creek and Death under a Full Moon were released by DSB Mysteries October 15, 2017.
-Flames of Wilbarger County was released December 5, 2017.
+Death on Paradise Creek and Death under a Full Moon were released by DSB Mysteries on October 15, 2017.
+Flames of Wilbarger County was released on December 5, 2017.

 My writing career hasn’t been hurt by the decision to self-publish.
 I honestly don’t know that it’s been helped either.